What Does It Mean To Be Aromantic?

 Resources For The Aromantic Spectrum And Allies

 While some people don’t have the experience of being aromantic, they can become allies by learning about aromanticism from aromantic resources online, listening to the experiences of those on the aromantic spectrum, standing up for people who identify as aromantic, and amplifying the voices of those who are aromantic.
-The AUREA (Aromantic Spectrum Union For Recognition, Education, and Advocacy) website is one of the many websites that offer aromantic resources for allies and people on the aromantic spectrum, including a beginner’s guide to allyship and a printable introduction to aromanticism.
-AUREA provides an abundance of other resources, including a breakdown of the meaning of the aromantic flag, links to online resources, and information about in-person events when appropriate.
+The AUREA (Aromantic Spectrum Union For Recognition, Education, and Advocacy) website offers aromantic resources for allies and people on the aromantic spectrum, including a beginner’s guide to allyship and a printable introduction to aromanticism.
+AUREA provides many other resources, including a breakdown of the meaning of the aromantic flag, links to online resources, and information about in-person events when appropriate.
 Other websites with aromantic resources include The Ace and Aro Advocacy Project, aromantic.lgbt, and the aromantics wiki page.
-These resources are available to people on the aromantic spectrum as well as allies.
+These resources are available to people on the aromantic spectrum and allies.

 How To Meet Other Aromantic People

 Community is a vital part of the human experience.
-If you’ve recently realized that you’re aromantic or have recently come out as aromantic, it’s natural to want to meet other people who identify in the same way.
-You can find online forums specific to people on the aromantic spectrum or those that are welcoming of the aromantic community.
-There are also social media groups and in-person groups related to aromanticism in some areas that you can access.
+If you’ve recently realized that you’re aromantic or have recently come out as aromantic, it’s natural to want to meet other people who identify similarly.
+You can find online forums specific to people on the aromantic spectrum or those who are welcoming of the aromantic community.
+There are also social media and in-person groups related to aromanticism in some areas you can reach.

-Aromantic spectrum awareness week or ASAW starts on the first Sunday after Valentine’s day every year.
+Aromantic spectrum awareness week, or ASAW, starts on the first Sunday after Valentine’s Day every year.
 It’s recognized internationally as a way to spread awareness about what it means to be aromantic, shed light on unique issues that aromantic people face, elevate the voices of aromantic people, and celebrate identities on the aromantic spectrum.
 The first official aromantic spectrum awareness week took place in 2014.
 To participate in aromantic spectrum awareness week, you can advocate for aromantic spectrum awareness online and in person.
-There are other ways to celebrate aromanticism regularly, such as writing about your experiences as an aromantic person or sharing information on your social media platforms.
+Other ways to celebrate include writing about your experiences as an aromantic person or information on your social media platforms.